 For members who may already own a kayak, canoe, or stand-up paddleboard, you may store your watercraft in a designated location on our property for a very low seasonal fee, at your own risk and on a first come-first serve basis.
 There is a limit of (1) stored paddlecraft per individual member and (2) for a family membership.
 Storing your own boat on-site enables you to use it anytime it’s convenient for you!
 A membership sticker for your stored boat and/or your car will be provided, along with a membership card.

 In order to utilize sailboats within our fleet, you must pass a simple qualification process to determine that you have adequate skills for that particular boat (ie – Laser, 420, Hobie catamaran, etc).
-If you don’t have enough skill or knowledge, you will be asked to take a 2 hour refresher/orientation course for that boat, or perhaps a longer and more comprehensive Learn-to-Sail course to help you with the fundamentals.
+If you don’t have enough skill or knowledge but you’d like to learn, we have a comprehensive Learn-to-Sail course to help you with the fundamentals.
 See the on-duty Community Boating “Officer of the Day” (the CB-OOD) for details on how to become qualified for sailboat use once you become a member.

 SBJSA Community Boating members are also invited and encouraged to use one of our designated sailboats (if qualified in advance) and participate in SBJSA’s informal and fun Thursday Night Racing Series for no additional boat usage fee!
-Only cost is the $5/week entry fee that all participants pay.
-See the “Thursday Night Racing Series” page (under the “Regattas” menu header on our website) for the schedule and other details.
+Only cost is the 2020 $10/week entry fee that all participants pay.
+See the “Thursday Night Racing Series” page (under the “Regattas” menu header on our website) for the special 2020 schedule and other details.